martin-creator/airmartin-render/README.md

 AirMartin seeks to create a modern home booking web application that empowers local communities to list their properties at lower prices so tourists can find them.
 The UI/UX of this application is very simple for the local communities to navigate.
 AirMartin, we also have a mobile application that will allow users-guest&host- to have a unique experience while using the service.
 We understand that most of the phones in East Africa are feature phones, so we hope to create a USSD-based home booking application connected to AirMartin so that more local people who do not have access to the internet can get an opportunity to list their properties online.

 To this end, it is clear that AirMartin gains pride in leading the race to increase the monthly income of   East Africans.
-At AirMartin, we radiate economic inclusion!  are no standards
+At AirMartin, we radiate economic inclusion!